undecaf/storage-composer/README.md

   (single partition) to complex (multiple drives/partitions, various file systems, encryption, RAID and SSD caching in almost any combination).
   Even the SSD cache can be a RAID.
 - __Installs__ a (basic) Ubuntu onto the storage stack it has created.
-With a little manual work, you get a full desktop or server Ubuntu.
+With only a little manual work you get a full desktop or server installation.
 - __Clones__ or __migrates__ an existing Ubuntu system and makes it bootable on a different storage stack.